"BRUTE FORCE" TREATMENTS:

 Lasers, Liquid Nitrogen Freezing (AKA Cryotherapy, Cryosurgery)

 The most common route DSAP patients go (if they choose to try to go with any treatment at all) seems to be a simple technique of freezing.
 When liquid nitrogen is used to freeze a cotton swab and then applied to a DSAP spot, the top layer of skin is killed off, thus HOPEFULLY causing healthy, normal or at least more normal skin tissue to grow back.
 HOPEFULLY months later there isn't MORE redness (scarring).
 If you wish to try freezing be sure and proceed with caution!
 Find a doctor who has treated DSAP patients before and who is experienced with freezing.
 You should probably call around and screen all of the doctors in your area.
 Apparently, the key is finding a doctor who is very experienced at freezing.
 Too little depth in freezing and the DSAP just returns.
-Too much and a white scar is left, although this may be acceptable for those with light skin.
+Reports (below) are that too much leaves a white scar, although this may be acceptable for those with lighter skin.
+You may have mixed results with certain limbs.
+For example, I froze a red spot on my shin, that didn't really leave much of any redness after a few months.
+Very happy with the results!
+However, I've found that red scars on upper legs don't heal up very well.
+This underscores the importance of experimenting with freezing just a spot or two to start.

 I personally tried having a test spot lightly frozen by a doctor, but the DSAP simply grew right back.
-However, I believe that the doctor did not freeze deep enough.
+However, I believe that the doctor simply did not freeze deep enough.
 I later tried freezing a spot on my own with reasonable success.
 How did I do this on my own?
 First, for about 5 minutes, I held a rounded corner of an ice cub against the DSAP spot that I intended to freeze.
 Then I quickly held a can of compressed air (such as Xtreme Klean Duster) upside down and sprayed it into a (pre-frozen) glass jar, saturating a Q-tip inside.
 This creates sub-zero cold liquid.
 Then I pressed the Q-tip against the DSAP at least until it sizzles, and maybe a second or more longer.
 Then release.
 DISCLAIMER: I am not a doctor.
 Speak to your doctor before trying.
 If you try this self-freezing method, then do so at your own risk.
-Assume that everything I say is misinformation and unreliable.
+Duster spray may be toxic when applied to skin for all I know.
+Liquid nitrogen (obtained from your local liquor store) would be a better DIY option.
+Assume that everything I say is misinformation, unreliable, and dangerous.
 Wear eye and skin protection when spraying into the glass jar.
 Use outdoors or in well ventialted area.
 Try one test spot to start.
-Wait 6 - 8 months to see the results.
+Wait perhaps about 7 months to judge the results.

 Other notes: Liquid Nitrogen is actually pretty painless.
 The doctor sprays some spots or uses a cotton swab and you're out the door on your way.
-But forget about having these spots seen in public for weeks or months!
-You should thus have it done at the beginning of winter time.
-Again HOPEFULLY the end result will be improvement.
+But, forget about having these spots seen in public for probably months!
+While the texture of skin heals up within about 3 weeks, the redness takes months to subside.
+One study found that scar redness takes about 7 months to fade.
+With DSAP, I think it might take a year or more for the redness to subside as much as it can.
+Thus, you should have freezing done at the beginning of winter time.
+Again HOPEFULLY the end result will be an improvement.
+Again, with DSAP spots that are permanently red, I think you will find improvement.

 Here's some feedback I've received regarding freezing: